By Tracy Achen, Divorce Transition Coach

 If the organization you are interested in seems to have a high turnover rate, you might reconsider if this is the best company for you to work for.

-The answer to this question can give you an insight into the people you will interacting with on a daily basis.
+The answer to this question can give you an insight into the people you will working with on a daily basis and the group dynamics and level of collaboration between team members.
 Hopefully, the team leader will be present during the interview process so you can detect any personality conflicts.

 You might start off by saying "In researching the company, I learned some of the core values your organization holds."
 This shows you have done your research and are willing to know more about the company.
 This question might also clear up any misconceptions you might have yourself about the company.